MichaelDAbadJr/FullStack/README.md

    ```

 5. **Usage:**
-   Once the development server is running, open your browser and navigate to http://localhost:5173 or the appropriate localhost on your machine to view the portfolio.
+   Once the development server is running, open your browser and navigate to http://localhost:5173 or the appropriate localhost on your machine to demo the app.

 6. **License:**
    This project is licensed under the MIT License.
 See the LICENSE file for details.